-- If building a new facility for horses or a manure storage, do not locate in close proximity to neighbors. - Remove manure for stalls and paddocks into appropriate storage located away from neighbors. - If stockpiling manure, consider a cover (tarp, straw, or similar cover) or a covered dry stack storage. - Properly compost to reduce odors and flies to maintain positive neighbor relationships.
+- If building a new facility for animals or a manure storage, do not locate near neighbors. - Remove manure for stalls and paddocks into appropriate storage located away from neighbors. - If stockpiling manure, consider a cover (tarp, straw, or similar cover) or a covered dry stack storage. - Properly compost to reduce odors and flies to maintain positive neighbor relationships.